Manecas1221212/romance/chapter_08.md

 She presented from memory, improvising charts she couldn't display, pulling numbers from recall.
 When it was over, the client looked skeptical.
 Marcus looked furious.

 Back at her desk, Anna opened the original file.
 Perfect.
 Intact.
 She checked the version she'd sent—corrupted, just as Marcus had shown.
-But when she checked the sent folder, the timestamp had changed.
-2:47 AM.
-She'd been asleep at 2:47.
+But when she opened her email and looked at her sent folder—the list of all emails she'd sent—she saw something that made her blood go cold.
+The corrupted file had been sent at 2:47 AM.
+She'd been asleep at 2:47 AM.

 Someone had accessed her computer.
 Corrupted the file.
-Sent it while she slept.
+Sent it from her email account while she slept.

 She changed her password again.
 The eighth time in two weeks.

 ---

-Wednesday, a calendar invite appeared: **Client Call - Whitmore Industries - 3pm**.
-She didn't recognize the company name but assumed Tom had added her to Jason's portfolio.
+Later that week, on Wednesday, a calendar invite appeared: **Client Call - Meridian Partners - 3pm**.
+It showed as coming from Tom's email address, so Anna assumed he'd added her to a new client.
+She didn't recognize the company name, but Tom was always bringing in new business.
 When she joined the video call, the screen was black.
 No one else connected.
 After fifteen minutes, she left.

 Tom stopped by her office at four.